alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/inserting-items.md

   $LOCAL
 ```

-If your operation was successfully, you should get a response with your table details:
+If your operation was successful, you should get a response with your table details:

 ```
 {